Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platforms: Windows, PS4, Xbox One, Switch

-Ever since its launch, Paladins has faced accusations of copying Overwatch despite being in development long before Blizzard even announced the game.
+Ever since its launch, Paladins has faced allegations of copying Overwatch despite being in development long before Blizzard even unveiled the game.

-Whether or not you think Hi-Rez copied Blizzard’s homework, there’s no denying the two games have a lot in common.
+Whether or not you think Hi-Rez copied Blizzard’s homework, there’s no denying the two games have a great deal in common.

 From a diverse roster of heroes to crossplay support and a wide array of modes with unique team-based objectives, these games are pretty similar.